Legal Aid of Southeastern PA and United Way of Chester County are partners in the Chester County Mobile Home Tax Reassessment Project

 This program is free.

-• United Way of Chester County pays the fees on behalf of the homeowners in the program.
+• Chester County United Way pays the fees on behalf of the homeowners in the program.

 • Legal Aid of Southeastern PA provides free legal services.

-The 2024 Mobile Home Project flyers are now available in English and Spanish!
-Click the buttons below to print, download and share the flyers.
+The 2025 Mobile Home Project flyers are now available in English and Spanish!

 Recently appealed your taxes?